 EC: Allen-Bradley CompactLogix 5380 Programmable Automation Controller

 Machine & Embedded Control — PLCs, PACs, industrial PCs: The Allen-Bradley CompactLogix 5380 is a programmable automation controller that is ideal for small to mid-size applications that require low axis motion and I/O point counts.
-This is a Control Engineering 2017 Engineers’ Choice Awards Finalist.
+This is a Control Engineering 2017 Engineers’ Choice Awards Winner.

 Manufacturers are under constant pressure to increase production speed and throughput while still maintaining quality.
 They also are facing increasing demands for smart machines.
 The new Allen-Bradley CompactLogix 5380 controller from Rockwell Automation can help meet these demands by providing more precision and connectivity, and up to 20% more application capacity than previous CompactLogix versions.

 This controller is particularly helpful for high-speed packaging applications with up to 20 axes of motion, where fast response times are critical for keeping production running smoothly.
 When combined with the new Allen-Bradley Bulletin 5069 Compact I/O system, scheduled outputs improve I/O response time to as fast as 0.2 milliseconds.
 Event triggers from the I/O modules provide near-instantaneous task execution.
 The scheduled outputs and event triggers are new to the CompactLogix family, allowing engineers to design compact machines that achieve higher accuracy and precision.

 In addition, a dual-configurable, 1-gigabit Ethernet port supports device-level-ring (DLR) topologies or the use of multiple IP addresses.
 The ability to create multiple IP addresses is especially useful for manufacturers seeking to establish network separation between plant-floor and enterprise-level traffic.